LEARN-LK/Open-Source-Softwares/Site-Backup&Restore.md

-##  Move Your WordPress Site Easily with UpdraftPlus (Complete Friendly Guide)
+##  Move Your WordPress Site Easily with UpdraftPlus.

 So you’re shifting your WordPress site — maybe from a test domain like `mymoodle.test.learn.ac.lk` to a new server or IP address like `192.248.##.###`.
 Whether you're changing hosts or just switching IPs, **UpdraftPlus** makes the move smooth.